mwouts/flocon/README.en.md

 # The Three-Dimensional Koch Snowflake - Fun Fractals at Home

 Welcome!
 This is an article that we are writing with six hands: Marc, the Father, mathematician and a little handyman in his spare time, Sasha, 12, and Félix, 8.
-We started by exploring some mathematical concepts from Koch's Snowflake, everyone brought a lot of enthusiasm to it and we ended up going much further than expected ... to Scratch programming, 3D printing, and ultimately writing this article.
+We started by exploring some mathematical concepts from the Koch Snowflake, everyone brought a lot of enthusiasm to it and we ended up going much further than expected ... to Scratch programming, 3D printing, and ultimately writing this article.
 Suffice to say that we had a great time on this project ... and now we want to share it with you!

 **Summary**
 - [Koch Snowflake](#koch-snowflake)